 The answer is that demons will inhabit the images and idols of Antichrist.
 After all, Revelation 13:15 suggest that there is some form of “life” in the images of the beast (Antichrist):

 “(14) And deceiveth them that dwell on the earth by the means of those miracles which he had power to do in the sight of the beast; saying to them that dwell on the earth, that they should make an image to the beast, which had the wound by a sword, and did live.
 (15) And he had power to give life unto the image of the beast, that the image of the beast should both speak, and cause that as many as would not worship the image of the beast should be killed.”
 (Revelation 13:14-15)

-By worshiping an image or idol of the Antichrist, people will also be worshiping the demon inhabiting the object.
+By worshiping an image or idol of the Antichrist, people will also worship the demon inhabiting the object.

-The demon inside the image (or idol of the Antichrist) will be greatly limited by the entity they will inhabit.
+The demons inside the image or idol of the Antichrist will be greatly limited by the item they will inhabit.
 They will only be able to communicate.
 They will be unable to see, hear, or walk.
-Nevertheless, the images will have the ability to kill those do not worship the image of the Antichrist.
+Nevertheless, the images will help bring the deaths of those do not worship the image of the Antichrist.

-- I suspect the demon in each image or idol will help the authorities track the whereabouts of people with the Mark of the Beast and people without the Mark of the Beast.
-A demon will not have the physical capacity to kill a non-Mark wearer themselves since they will be confined to the item they inhabit.
-However, the demon entrapped in an idol or image can facilitate a person’s death with their ability to alert someone who does have that capacity.
-Perhaps the demon will have the ability to sense who and who does not have the Mark of the Beast…
+- I believe the demon in each image or idol will help the authorities track the whereabouts of people with or without the Mark of the Beast.
+A demon will not have the physical capacity to kill a non-Mark wearer on their own.
+However, the demon can alert those who can kill a non-worshipper.
+Perhaps the demon will have the ability to sense who has and does not have the Mark of the Beast.

 The Ability to Deceive